d6lts/cck/README.txt

 - userreference.module
 - nodereference.module

-Now go to administer -> content management -> content types.
+Now go to Administer -> Content management -> Content types.
 Create a new content type and edit it to add some fields.
-Then test by creating a new node of your new type using the create content menu link.
+Then test by creating a new node of your new type using the Create content menu link.

 The included optionswidget.module provides radio and check box selectors for text and numeric types.